PHP vs IOP: What Is The Difference?

 The difference between an IOP and a PHP is subtle but important.
 The program that’s right for you will depend on many factors, including whether you’ve been in treatment before and whether you have a strong support system at home.
 The most important difference between IOP and PHP is that:

-- PHP programs usually last about 5-6 hours per day, 3-5 days per week.
+- Our PHP programs are 6 hours a day, 5 days per week.

-- IOP programs usually last approximately 3-4 hours per day, 3-5 days a week.
+- Our IOP programs are 3 hours a day, 3-5 days a week.

 If you’ve been through inpatient treatment recently and you’re looking for the next step in your recovery journey, a PHP could be the ideal next step.